 - Keeping you updated daily through an app and encouraging you to reach out with questions at any time through whichever means you are most comfortable with

-If you were in a car accident and believe someone else was at fault, Matlin Injury Law can provide the assistance you deserve.
-Our Denver car injury attorneys can discuss your legal options and what we can do to protect your rights.
+If you were in a car accident and believe someone else was at fault, we can provide the assistance you deserve.
+Our Denver car injury attorneys can discuss your legal options and how we can protect your rights.

 Non-economic damages are awarded for non-monetary losses that address the broader impact of an injury.
-They are subjective and may vary based on injury severity, life quality impact, and individual factors.
+They are subjective and may vary depending on injury severity, quality of life impact, and individual factors.

 These can include:

-Our Denver car accident lawyers carefully listen to your story and examine your losses so that we can fight for the maximum compensation you are entitled to.
+Our Denver car accident lawyers carefully listen to your story and examine your losses to fight for the maximum compensation you are entitled to.

 In some cases, we may also consult with medical professionals and financial experts about the long-term impacts of your injuries.
 We use this information to build a case for maximizing your settlement.